MCC is a small agency, with approximately 300 full-time employees who work in one of six departments.

 The Office of the General Counsel:

-- Provides advice to MCC’s Board of Directors and MCC staff on all legal issues affecting MCC, its programs, policies and procedures.
+- Provides advice to MCC’s Board of Directors and to MCC staff on all legal issues affecting MCC, its programs, policies and procedures.

 - Provides advice to the Department of Administration & Finance on all issues affecting the internal operation of MCC, including personnel law, government contracts, fiscal law, information technology, and corporate records management.